pnyka/slack-winston/README.md

 * __icon_emoji:__ Icon of bot (defaults to :tophat: `:tophat:`)
 * __message:__ [lodash templates](http://lodash.com/docs#template).
 Gets passed the `{{message}}`, `{{level}}`, and `{{meta}}` as a JSON string.
 If not specified, it will print a default of `{{message}}\n\n{{meta}}`.  **Note that this gets sent as the `text` field in the payload per Slack requirements.**
 * __queueDelay:__ Delay time (ms) between messages in queue (defaults to 500)
+* __attachments:__ A function which can be used to format metadata in using the slack "attachments" property for slack cards (pretty formatting).
+If this is not provided, log meta data will be passed to slack in the main text body and output as plain text.

 ## Credits